eprzenic/WebApplication-Server/README.md

 # Overview

-Gulp, Mongo, IcedCoffeScript (i.e. CoffeeScript), Node (see package.json for many modules), Express, Jade, Stylus (with Nib), Mocha, Chai, Sinon...
+Gulp, Mongo, IcedCoffeScript (i.e. CoffeeScript), Node, npm (see package.json for many modules), Express, Jade, Stylus (with Nib), Mocha, Chai, Sinon, Bower...

 A working template/boilerplate/experiment from doing a few hours research and several hours implementing.
 Done to get started to make a live tested server application.
 This is a first attempt to get a handle in this world, hope you like it.